python/devguide/development-tools/clang.rst

 * ASan: ``--with-address-sanitizer --without-pymalloc``
 * UBsan: ``--with-undefined-behavior-sanitizer``

-Disabling pymalloc for ASan helps uncover more bugs since it is more effective with the system allocator (pymalloc doesn't add padding in between the allocated objects and doesn't poison/annotate the memory it manages for ASan).
+The ``--without-pymalloc`` option is not necessary (tests should pass without it), but disabling pymalloc helps ASan uncover more bugs (ASan does not track individual allocations done by pymalloc).

-It is also OK to specify both sanitizers.
+It is OK to specify both sanitizers.

 After that, run ``make`` and ``make test`` as usual.
 Note that ``make`` itself may fail with a sanitizer failure,